jchou8/path-planner/README.md

 ### Backend
 3. Navigate to /server
 4. Install dependencies with `npm install`
-5. Start server locally using `npm start`
+5. Start server locally using `npm run start`

 ### Frontend
 6. Open /client/index.html in your web browser